 - GFAP (patchy immunoreactivity) seen in less than 50% of cases

-- synaptophysin (diffuse immunoreactivity) seen in over two thirds of cases
+- synaptophysin (diffuse immunoreactivity) seen in over two-thirds of cases

 Negative for neurofilament and EMA, and no IDH mutations 1,2,5.

-The vast majority of reported cases are low-grade, indolent tumours and have a commensurately low mitotic index (<1%) 1.
+The vast majority of reported cases are low-grade, indolent tumors and have a commensurately low mitotic index (<1%) 1.
 A few cases with cellular anaplasia and increased mitotic rate and even microvascular proliferation have been reported, and these have, not surprisingly, had more aggressive clinical course 3,5.